Prince Alexander of Imereti (1674–1711): Release and death

 During the plague outbreak, Alexander was evacuated to Örebro in October 1710.
 In connection with the 1710 prisoner exchange, Alexander was finally released and allowed to return home.
 In December 1710, he set off on a journey, through Gävle and Umeå, around the Gulf of Bothnia.
 By that time, the prince's health had severely deteriorated, but he turned down all suggestions that he rest.
 He died on 3 February 1711 in Piteå, of kidney stones or kidney failure.
 His remains were transported to Villnäs (Askainen) and reburied to the Donskoy Monastery near Moscow in March 1712.
 The bilingual Georgian-Swedish memorial plaque currently displayed on the Treasurer's House in Stockholm erroneously indicates that he lived there the entire time he was in Sweden from 1701 to 1710.
 Further, the plaque also mistakenly states that he was exchanged for the Swedish count Carl Piper.

 According to Voltaire, Charles XII had himself commented on the Georgian prince's vicissitudes: "It is, said he, as if I were one day to be a prisoner among the Crimean Tatars", the words that would prove prophetic—an allusion to Charles's enforced residence in the Ottoman territory after his defeat at the Battle of Poltava in 1709.

 Prince Alexander is a purported translator of The Testament of Basil the Macedonian into Georgian.

 Family

 Prince Alexander was married twice.
 He wed c.
-1688 Feodosya (died 1689), daughter of the Russian boyar Ivan Mikhailovich Miloslavsky.
+1688 Feodosya Miloslavskaya (died 1689), daughter of the Russian boyar Ivan Mikhailovich Miloslavsky.
 Her dowry, the village of Vsekhsvyatskoye near Moscow eventually became a possession of the Georgian royal repatriates in Russia.
-Alexander married his second wife, Glikeria (1672 – 28 July 1720), daughter of Prince Elizbar (Ilia) Bagration-Davitishvili around 1690.
+Alexander married his second wife, Princess Glikeria Bagration-Davitishvili (1672 – 28 July 1720), daughter of Prince Elizbar (Ilia) around 1690.
 The marriage produced Alexander's only child, Sophia (18 September 1691 – 4 January 1747), who married Georgian exile in Russia, Major-General Prince Igor Dadiani (1691–1765).